PIMCO GIS Global Investment Grade Credit ESG Fund

 PIMCO’s in-depth, bottom-up sovereign risk analysis assesses financial, macroeconomic and ESG variables.
 ESG criteria have been an integral part of PIMCO’s sovereign ratings analysis since 2011 when we explicitly included variables that measure ESG factors into the PIMCO sovereign ratings model.

-More recently, we have developed a standalone ESG scoring framework that both provides valuable input into our sovereign risk scenario assessments and serves as an input for relative value decisions in portfolios with ESG objectives.
+More recently, we have developed a standalone ESG scoring framework that both provides valuable input into our sovereign risk scenario assessments and serves as an input for relative value decisions in portfolios that follow sustainability strategies and guidelines.
 In addition to the traditional financial metrics used in sovereign credit analysis, we explicitly score the sovereign on each ESG component and compile a combined sovereign ESG score.

 PIMCO’s philosophy of responsible mortgage investing focuses on four objectives: